StoneStepsInc/zlib-nuget/README.md

 The zLib static libraries from this package will appear in the installation target project after the package is installed.
-The solution may need to be reloaded to make libraries visible.
+The solution may need to be reloaded to make these libraries visible.
 Both debug and release libraries will be listed in the project, but only the one appropriate for the currently selected configuration will be included in the build.
 These libraries